ouznoreyni/face-detect-and-compare/README.md

 # Face Detection and Comparison

-A Django web application that detects and compares faces using computer vision technologies.
+A Django web application that detects and compares faces using python.

 ## Features